IndeeverM/Angelfish-Genome-Assembly/README.md

 `shasta-macOS-11-Intel-0.10.0 --input Mitochondrial_Reads.fastq.gz --config Nanopore-May2022 --memoryBacking disk --memoryMode filesystem --Reads.minReadLength 1000 --assemblyDirectory AngelfishMitochondrialGenomeAssembly`

 ## Genome Cleanup
-Now, back to the whole genome assembly
+Now, back to the whole genome assembly.
+To cleanup the contigs (which had an 88% BUSCO score at this point).
+All the contigs were screened by Kraken2 once againt to identify contaminant contigs.
+Once that was complete, the remianing contigs were aligned to the mitochondrial reference genome build in the previous step, to identify contigs that were of mitochondrial in origin.
+Once all these contigs were removed, the final genome assembly had a BUSCO score of 86.5%